A Herança: Ratings

 Premiering with the purpose of keep (and elevate) his predecessor audiences Senhora do Mar (2024), "A Herança" premiered after an episode of A Promessa, drawing a rating of 8.6 points and audience share of 19.3%.

-Since the first episode that the telenovela raised the audiences left by Senhora do Mar in the 2ndª time slot, breaking audience records and leading against its main competitors A Fazenda (2024) and Festa é Festa (2021), from TVI.
+Since the first episode that the telenovela raised the audiences left by Senhora do Mar in the 2nd time slot, breaking audience records and leading against its main competitors A Fazenda (2024) and Festa é Festa (2021), from TVI.
 With the premiere of his new competitor A Protegida (2025), also from TVI, the telenovela still continued leading the audiences.
 The final episode of first season also contributed to the good audiometric result of the telenovela.
 Even though the second season started in the vice-leadership of audiences, maintained the leading audiences and good results against its main competitors.
+The situation remained with the premiere of the third and last season, even with the premiere of the new competing telenovelas — Terra Forte (2025) and Amor à Prova (2026).
+The last episode, broadcast on April 22, 2026, leaded the time slot.